w3c/ift-encoder/docs/experimental/compiler.md

 ### Integration Tests

-Due to the complex nature of the encoder we use [integration tests](https://github.com/w3c/ift-encoder/blob/main/ift/integration_test.cc) to test encoder functionality.
+Due to the complex nature of the compiler we use [integration tests](https://github.com/w3c/ift-encoder/blob/main/ift/integration_test.cc) to test encoder functionality.
 In these tests an input font is encoded using the encoder library and test specific configurations.
 Next, it is extended using the [fontations IFT client](https://github.com/googlefonts/fontations/tree/main/incremental-font-transfer).
 After